 Worst Aspect: Special Effects Limitations: Albeit the film does have some pretty good special effects for the time, rewatching it in 2020 does reveal the somewhat wonky-looking effects.
 Of course, this film was made in 1978, and at the time it was a technical marvel, but as said before, viewing this film in the present, it is the worst looking of all 9 films.
 Nonetheless, this does not negate the fact that the #2 spot on this list most definitely deserves to be given to A New Hope.

 Introduction: Let's be honest here, this was obviously going to be put at the #1 spot.
 This film is usually always considered to be the best Star Wars film because it does everything so well.
 This film is always fun to watch and serves as one of the few sequels in film history that is better than the original.

 Best Aspect: Luke and Vader Duel: The famous Bespin duel scene is considered one of the best fight scenes in film history.
-The tension and the entire fight definitely outweighs any fight that is in the prequels or sequels.
-The atmosphere and tone greatly helps to serve the tension, and the fact that the duel ended with Luke losing because he did not head to Yoda's warning.
+The tension and the entire fight definitely outweigh any fight that is in the prequels or sequels.
+The atmosphere and tone greatly help to serve the tension, and the fact that the duel ended with Luke losing because he did not head to Yoda's warning.
 It teaches Luke about failure and it does it so well.
-Also, the "I am your father" revelation was one of the best surprises to have ever occured in a film.
+Also, the "I am your father" revelation was one of the best surprises to have ever occurred in a film.